Blendify/blender-manual/trunk/blender_docs/manual/rigging/lattice.rst

 Outside
    Takes only the vertices on the surface of the lattice into account.
 Vertex Group
-   The strength of the influence assigned as a weight to the individual vertices in the selected vertex group.
+   The strength of deformation the influence assigned as a weight to the individual vertices in the selected vertex group.

 Usage